sdiehl/stephendiehl.com/posts/haskell_2017.md

 **OverloadedRecordFields**

-This was a source of great pain in previous releases where common identifiers like ``id`` would have to have superflous prefixes associated with each record, this is no longer an issue with the ``OverloadedRecordFields`` extension.
+This was a source of great pain in previous releases where common identifiers like ``id`` would have to have superfluous prefixes associated with each record, this is no longer an issue with the ``OverloadedRecordFields`` extension.

 ```haskell